karashiiro/SoundSetter/README.md

 `/ssconfig` - Alias for `/soundsetterconfig`

+`/ssmv +/-amount`: Adjust the game's master volume by the specified quantity.

+`/ssbgm +/-amount`: Adjust the game's BGM volume by the specified quantity.

+`/sssfx +/-amount`: Adjust the game's SFX volume by the specified quantity.

+`/ssv +/-amount`: Adjust the game's voice volume by the specified quantity.

+`/sssys +/-amount`: Adjust the game's system sound volume by the specified quantity.

+`/ssas +/-amount`: Adjust the game's ambient sound volume by the specified quantity.

+`/ssp +/-amount`: Adjust the game's performance volume by the specified quantity.

 `Ctrl+K` - Default keybind for opening the plugin configuration.
 This can be changed in the plugin configuration.

 ## Screenshots